 - You have to face the existing market competition.

 - You might also face trouble in financing your marketplace.

 You must be aware of these challenges so that you can be prepared to ace your business when the time comes.

-Before you publish your site, ensure that it fulfills the following requirements.
+Before you publish your site, ensure that it fulfils the following requirements.

-- Users should be able to login with their favorite social media accounts
+- Users should be able to log in with their favourite social media accounts

 - Acquire personal information on the profile page

 - Verification procedure, especially for the sellers

 - Customers should be able to edit, add or remove products from the list